-Cognitive rehabilitation therapy is a service that assists a member in learning or relearning cognitive skills lost or altered as a result of damage to brain cells/chemistry in order to enable the member to compensate for the lost cognitive functions.
-Cognitive rehabilitation therapy is provided when determined to be medically necessary through an assessment conducted by an appropriate professional.
-Cognitive rehabilitation therapy is provided in accordance with the plan of care developed by the assessor, and includes reinforcing, strengthening or re-establishing previously learned patterns of behavior, or establishing new patterns of cognitive activity or compensatory mechanisms for impaired neurological systems.
+Cognitive rehabilitation therapy (CRT) is a service that assists a member in learning or relearning cognitive skills lost or altered as a result of damage to brain cells/chemistry in order to enable the member to compensate for the lost cognitive functions.
+Cognitive rehabilitation therapy is provided when determined to be medically necessary (MN) through an assessment conducted by an appropriate professional.
+Cognitive rehabilitation therapy is provided in accordance with the individual service plan (ISP) developed by the assessor, and includes reinforcing, strengthening or re-establishing previously learned patterns of behavior, or establishing new patterns of cognitive activity or compensatory mechanisms for impaired neurological systems.
 Qualified providers include:

 Psychologists licensed under Texas Occupations Code Chapter 501;